Skip to content

 Improvements

-These message functions are continually being improved.
-Feel free to open an issue if you encounter errors or incompatibilities, or submit a PR to extend the functionality.
+These message functions evolve all the time.
+Open an issue if you hit errors or incompatibilities, or submit a PR to extend them.